lifs-tools/lipidcreator/README.md

 Please note: we have developed and tested LipidCreator using Mono under Ubuntu 16.04 and 18.04 and Debian 10 (Buster).
 Other Linux distributions should also work, but were not tested.
 If you encounter any issues, please let us know!

-## Usage ##

-### Windows ###

-#### With Skyline ####
-LipidCreator has been tested with [Skyline 19.1, 64 bit](https://skyline.ms/project/home/software/Skyline/begin.view).
-Please follow the installation instructions on the Skyline homepage if you do not have Skyline installed already.

-You can install the LipidCreator zip file (name must be LipidCreator.zip) as an external tool.
-Go to "Tools" &gt; "External Tools" and click on "Add".
-Select the LipidCreator.zip file and wait until installation completes.
-Click "OK" on the "External Tools" dialog.
-LipidCreator can now be started via "Tools" &gt; "LipidCreator".

-#### Stand-Alone ####
-If you locate the LipidCreator.exe file, either in your Skyline installation under the "Tools" folder, or within the LipidCreator folder extracted from the zip archive, you need to double click on it to start in stand-alone mode.
-It is also possible to start LipidCreator from the command line.

-### Linux / Ubuntu ###
-To run LipidCreator, locate the directory containing LipidCreator.exe, open a terminal and type

-    mono LipidCreator.exe

-Please note that there may be issues with the repainting of certain windows and controls (scrollable areas) due to the not 100% compatible Mono implementation.

 ## Reporting issues ##
 If you encounter any issues with LipidCreator, please report them via https://lifs.isas.de/support, using the 'Support category' LipidCreator.